kraigmustard/pimcore/doc/Development_Documentation/03_Documents/01_Editables/02_Areablock/02_Bricks.md

-A brick is an instance of `Pimcore\Extension\Document\Areabrick\AreabrickInterface` which can either be auto-loaded by saving the brick to a special namespace inside your bundle or by defining the brick as a service and adding it to the list of available bricks through a DI tag.
+A brick is an instance of `Pimcore\Extension\Document\Areabrick\AreabrickInterface` which can either be auto-loaded by saving the brick to a special namespace inside your bundle or by defining the brick as a service and adding it to the list of available bricks through a ID tag.
 The brick class is the only mandatory file for a brick, however most bricks will at least implement a view template which is rendered in frontend and editmode.

 The templates itself are normal templates which are passed to the rendering engine.
 Therefore you can use all